 - Microphone stand and pop filter (if you intend on doing voice-over work, your vocals will suffer if the microphone is placed too close to your mouth)

 - Microphone cable (make sure it isn’t made out of thin metal wire… invest in one made with something thicker, like copper – makes for better signal conductivity.
 Can make or break the difference between excellent sounding performance and a distorted mess.)

 How do I choose a good microphone?

 A microphone’s frequency response refers to the range of frequencies from low to high that a mic will pick up.
 This is referred to by its lowest and highest frequencies measured in hertz.

 An excellent vocal mic should have an 80Hz-15kHz spectrum for capturing vocals without distortion or artifacts like popping (highs) or muddy mids (lows).

-We hope that after reading our list, you will have a better idea for yourself!
-Whether you need something professional grade for studio recordings or just want a quick and inexpensive solution for your work, there should be plenty here to choose from.
+We hope that after reading a quick overview of mics on this list, you will have a better idea for yourself!
+Whether you need something professional grade for studio mics or just want a quick and inexpensive solution for your work, there should be plenty here to choose from.

 Last update on 2022-12-01 / Affiliate links / Images from Amazon Product Advertising API